tool-belt/interface-forge/README.md

 ### Passing default values

-When creating an instance of you must pass default values as the first parameter to the constructor.
+When creating an instance you must pass default values as the first parameter to the constructor.
 Defaults can be either an object, a sync function returning an object, or an async function returning a promise resolving to an object:

 ```typescript